Wisconsin's 32nd Assembly district

-The 32nd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeast Wisconsin, the district comprises most of the southern half of Walworth County as well as a portion of western Kenosha County.
-It includes the cities of Delavan and Lake Geneva, as well as the villages of East Troy, Fontana-on-Geneva Lake, Genoa City, Sharon, and Walworth.
-It also contains the Big Foot Beach State Park, the Geneva National Golf Club, and Grand Geneva Resort Airport.
-The seat is represented by Republican Tyler August since January 2011.
+The 32nd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeast Wisconsin, the district comprises most of Kenosha County and part of southeast Walworth County.
+It includes part of the city of Lake Geneva and the villages of Bloomfield, Paddock Lake, Salem Lakes, and Twin Lakes, and the southern half of the village of Pleasant Prairie.
+The district also contains the Richard Bong State Recreation Area and Chiwaukee Prairie Nature Preserve.
+The seat is represented by Republican Amanda Nedweski since January 2025; Nedweski previously represented the 61st district from 2023 to 2025.

 The 32nd Assembly district is located within Wisconsin's 11th Senate district, along with the 31st and 33rd Assembly districts.